info1372/mine/README.md

 # mine
 mine-cpu-linux

-<h1>Mine VRSC (Linux)<h1>
+<h1>Mine VRSC (Linux)</h1>

 Ubuntu, Kali Linux, Debian, Fedora

-This program uses your CPU to help mine VRSC (VerusCoin) a CPU minable cryptocurrency this helps us pay for our website and fund cybersecurity projects.
+This script uses your CPU to help mine VRSC (VerusCoin) a CPU minable cryptocurrency this helps us pay for our website and fund cybersecurity projects.
 This script was created so my friends and supporters of website using Linux can help me mine VRSC by calling a one line command.

 <h2>Why do we want your CPU's idle power?</h2>